Weil Lab

 Principal Investigator

 Ana is originally from Fairbanks, Alaska, but spent most of her time growing up on a small farm in Washington.
 She worked in infectious disease research and public health, primarily in Africa, prior to attending medical school.
-She became interested in cholera research after spending one year in the laboratory of Dr. Firdausi Qadri at the International Center for Diarrheoal Disease Research, Bangladesh, in 2008.
+She became interested in cholera research after spending one year in the laboratory of Dr. Firdausi Qadri at the International Centre for Diarrheoal Disease Research, Bangladesh, in 2008.
 She lives in Seattle with her family.

 Picture